The ten-pushup rule improves communication

-During my media training and presentation training programs, I often introduce a slightly tongue-in-cheek training tool I call “the ten-pushup rule.”
-The rule immediately underscores the value of succinct answers.
+During my presentation training programs, I almost always introduce a slightly tongue-in-cheek training tool I call “the ten-pushup rule.”
+The rule immediately underscores how succinct answers improve communication and enhance presentation engagement.

 The rule is simple.
 The person answering a question gets a maximum of ten words for the answer.
 Any question; ten words.
 Since question-and-answer sessions are recorded during training sessions, it’s easy to keep track.

 This is an amazing tool; I’ve witnessed its positive impact thousands of times during training sessions.

 (Only one person has ever actually done the pushups—a particularly fit CEO who was training for a marathon and took a little break with fifty self-imposed pushups after a fifteen word answer that could have been answered with “yes” or “no.”)